 I ran a Binomial Capability analysis using the number of calls with no order as the defective and total number of calls to the customer as the non-constant sample size.
 The result tells the same story as the previous capability analysis.
 The mean percentage of defectives is 79% and the process is not at all capable of 60% or fewer defectives.

 The resulting P control chart shows that the process is not at all stable.
-It is interesting to note that the I-MR chart for conversion rate has much wider control limits and shows the process to be in stable, i.e. in control.
-The P chart for defectives has much narrower control limits and shows the process to be unstable, i.e. out of control.
+It is interesting to note that the I-MR chart for conversion rate has much wider control limits and shows the process to be in stable, i.e., in control.
+The P chart for defectives has much narrower control limits and shows the process to be unstable, i.e., out of control.

-The Rate of Defectives plot is generated by Minitab when the sample size is not equal, which is the case here as the number of calls per day varies widely.
+The Rate of Defectives plot is generated by Minitab when the sample size is not equal, which is the case here, as the number of calls per day varies widely.
 It is a scatter plot of the % defectives vs. sample size.
 If the data fall randomly around the center line, we can conclude that the data follow a binomial distribution.
-This is clearly the case for sample sizes above 2000 calls per day, but not so for the days where the number of customer contacts was under 2000.
+This is clearly the case for sample sizes above 2000 calls per day, but not so for the days when the number of customer contacts was under 2000.
 The number of calls per day ranged from 902 to 3535.

 The calculated Upper and Lower Confidence intervals for the rate of defectives are 79.25% and 78.80% respectively.
 We can be highly confident that the percentage of defectives will not fall below 60%.